dosssman/GymTorcs/README.md

 - Run multiple independent instance of the same environment by using the `rank` argument when creating the env.

 ## Potential future work
-- [] Flesh out the installation script and include he Torcs binaries in this repository.
+- [ ] Flesh out the installation script and include the Torcs binaries in this repository.
-- [] More general support for data recording.
+- [ ] Improve data recording feature.
-- [] Better support for pixel-based training.
+- [ ] Better support for pixel-based training.
-- [] Support for multi-agents and parallelization.
+- [ ] Support for multi-agents and parallelization.
-- [] More comprehensive circuit parameterization / randomization.
+- [ ] More comprehensive race configuration (circuit parameterization), as well as race randomization.

 # Installation
 ## Dependencies: Torcs Racing Car Simulator Binaries